bolaft/diannotator/README.md

 #### Remove : `Control R`

-Deletes the active segment's annotation for the active dimension.
+Deletes the active segment's annotation for the active layer.

 #### Split : `Control S`